INTERNATIONAL TEACHING ARTIST COLLABORATIVE (ITAC)

 ITAC’s History and Origins in Oslo

-Over three days in August 2012, 120 participants from 24 countries and six continents arrived at the House of Literature in Oslo.
+ITAC1 was arranged over three days in August 2012, 120 participants from 24 countries and six continents arrived at the House of Literature in Oslo.
 Dynamic and participatory keynotes, masterclasses, and seminars were held alongside workshops and papers presented by 25 delegates.

 This was a first-of-its-kind event.
 Before ITAC1 even ended, Australia had announced its interest in continuing the momentum sparked in Oslo.
 As a result, ITAC2 was held in 2014 in Brisbane, hosted by the Queensland Performing Arts Center and Queensland University of Technology.
 ITAC3 jumped to Edinburgh in 2016, with Creative Scotland and Paul Hamlyn Foundation as organizers.
 During ITAC3, the Leadership Committee was formalized, and a delegation from Korea began to discuss plans to later host.
 ITAC4 was held in 2018 in New York, co-led by Carnegie Hall, DreamYard, and Lincoln Center Education.
 At this conference, the ITAC Collaborative was launched to offer a year-round platform to continue the connections and dialogue begun at ITAC conferences.
 Korea Arts & Culture Education Service (KACES) organized ITAC5 in 2020 from Seoul, pivoting to produce ITAC’s first digital conference, in response to Covid-19.
 This virtual experience helped broaden ITAC’s reach even further, with nearly 2,000 Teaching Artists joining live from across the world!